SammieJay/Hist1900-Memex/docs/Class Notes/0-Class Note Index.md

 # Class Note Index

-Here are notes from various classes (in chronological order) and the applicable tags in order of importance
+Here are some notes from various classes (in chronological order) and the applicable tags to each lecture

 [[Hist1900-Memex/docs/Class Notes/From Silk To Command Terminals|From Silk To Command Terminals]]